-State Rooms are intended to dazzle and dazzle the ones at Buckingham Palace certainly do.
+State Rooms are intended to dazzle and dazzle Buckingham Palace certainly does.
 It all begins with plush red and low level gilding and then you find yourself at the base of a white and gold staircase that seems to head upwards into infinity whilst branching off into ever more extravagant interiors.

 Stately homes are often in a state of semi-shaded gloom, as blinds are kept lowered and windows shut to control climate and help preserve the fixtures and fittings.
 Buckingham Palace is a busy workplace and here the windows are not only not shaded but, on the day of our visit, wide open to let a welcome breeze in.
 The junior CW’s were especially taken with a secret door in the White Drawing Room, it leads to the private apartments.
 It is concealed behind the mirror on the left hand side of picture, we liked to think of the Queen lurking there and pouncing out to surprise her visitors.

 Every year Buckingham Palace has a different special exhibition in the State Rooms.
 2019 is the 200th anniversary of the birth of both Queen Victoria and Prince Albert.
 Queen Victoria was the first to use Buckingham Palace the the headquarters of the Royal Family and created the Palace as we know it today.
 I especially liked the costume which the Queen wore for the Stuart Ball, which shows just how very tiny she was.

 Check out my post about Queen Victoria's London if you would like to find out more about Victoria and Albert changed London.